What is Energy Aggregation?

 Most energy aggregation programs use an “opt-out” approach that includes eligible residents in the buying pool unless they opt out, typically by returning a postcard or letter through the mail by an established deadline.

 An “opt-in” aggregation is one in which each customer is required to agree to participate in the aggregation program before being included in the buying pool.
 Some aggregated communities have joined together to create even larger buying groups.

 For a consumer in an aggregated community, it is important to open any mail from aggregation groups, local governments and energy suppliers to obtain important details.

 No. Your utility will still send you your bill, read your meter and handle emergencies.
 On the bill, the supplier (Volunteer Energy) will be listed as your supplier, along with the special rate negotiated for you.
 You’ll contact Volunteer Energy if you have questions about your rate, with all other calls going to your utility.
 (Learn more about what to know about your gas bill here.)

 What if I’m not sure I want to participate in the energy aggregation program at this time?

 Simple.
 You can “opt-out” prior to the start of the program, or at any time after the program starts, with no penalty.

 What’s the catch to energy aggregation programs?

 There really is no catch.
 We all know that there’s power in numbers.
 Energy aggregation programs allow communities to utilize collective buying power to negotiate pricing, which can be a nice benefit in today’s busy world.

-If you have any questions about your participation in a governmental energy aggregation program, don’t hesitate to give us a call.
+If you have any questions about your participation in a governmental energy aggregation program, don’t hesitate to give us a call or contact us here.
 We are always here to provide our customers with support and address any questions or concerns you might have.